codeReie/gitpod/Android-Kernel-Guide.md

 # Guide to Compile Android Kernel~
 This one's specifically for Ubuntu based distros and Gitpod workspace.
 Assuming you know a bit of git and bash basics, I'll cover everything else in detail~
+(Glossary)
 ### Step 1:
 Setup your build environment, dependencies and tools:
 ```